Kentucky attorney general is accused of seeking donations from company his office is investigating

 FRANKFORT, Ky.
-(AP) — Republican Attorney General Daniel Cameron directly solicited donations for his gubernatorial campaign from executives with a Kentucky drug treatment organization that his office began investigating last year, according to an attorney for the organization.
+(AP) — Republican Attorney General Daniel Cameron directly solicited donations for his gubernatorial campaign from executives of a Kentucky drug treatment organization that his office began investigating last year, according to an attorney for the organization.

 The request for contributions occurred during a call Cameron made early this year to a representative of Edgewater Recovery Centers, Edgewater attorney Michael Denbow told The Associated Press.
 A Cameron campaign official made a follow-up call to the same representative, and there was an exchange regarding a possible fundraiser that ultimately never occurred, he said.
 Denbow declined to identify the Edgewater representative who received the calls.

-Several Edgewater executives later donated thousands of dollars to Cameron’s campaign during the spring primary campaign.
-The donations have since been refunded by the campaign.
-But the timing of the solicitations, coming as Edgewater was under investigation, raise questions about their propriety.
+Several Edgewater executives later donated $7,600 to Cameron’s campaign.
+Those donations have since been refunded, the campaign said.
+But the solicitations and their timing, coming as Edgewater was under investigation, raise questions about their propriety.

 “They were directly solicited by Daniel to give to his campaign,” Denbow, speaking on behalf of the company, told the AP in a phone interview Friday.
 “And I think Edgewater thought it was probably very prudent to make sure that they preserve their ability to work with whomever was successful in November … to help further Edgewater’s goals.”